Mount Elgin Residential School

 Operated by the Missionary Society of the Wesleyan Methodist church in Canada, and after 1925, by the Board of Home Missions of The United Church of Canada.

 On what is now the Chippewas of the Thames First Nation No. 42, in Muncey, 20 miles southwest of London, Ontario.
-The land occupied by the institute also bordered on the reserve of the Oneida Nation of the Thames, from which it leased several hundred acres of pasture land.
+The land occupied by the school also bordered on the reserve of the Oneida Nation of the Thames, from which it leased several hundred acres of pasture land.
 Mount Elgin was also known as the Muncey Institute.

 You had five minutes to get up when the first bell would ring, five minutes to get up and put your clothes on, five minutes to run two flights of stairs and be downstairs and stand in line for the second bell to go in and wash your hands and face…You should see the girls coming down there—we had boots that laced up high and they’d tie them together and lace them when they got to the bottom.
 If you weren’t down there—up you would go to get the strap.
 They would give you the strap for being late—you were supposed to be down there when you were supposed to be.